Attend today and achieve tomorrow

 Arriving at school in good time every morning ensures your child is ready to start school and learn, along with everyone else.
 Children who are just 5-10 minutes late every day, miss out on important learning time - that's at least 6 hours of learning time every term!
 If you are late for school, you will need to bring your child to the school office, explain your reasons for lateness and sign your child in as they will have missed the class registration.
 We will endeavour to provide a school meal if your child needs one, but this is not always possible for children who arrive late.

-The school day begins for Reception, Year 3 and Year 4 at 8:45am.
+The school day begins for everyone at 8:45am.

-For every year group, we allow an extra 10 minutes beyond the start time before the register closes.
-So children in Reception, Year 3 and Year 4 are late if they arrive after 8:55am and children in Years 1, 2, 5 and 6 are late if they arrive after 9:00am.
+For every year group, we allow an extra 15 minutes beyond the start time before the register closes.
+So children are late if they arrive after 9:00am.